The World has Changed: Protect your business with Zulu® Enterprise

 This new Java SE release cadence has several challenges and shortcomings:

 Beginning with JDK 11, Oracle’s public JDK updates end concurrently or very shortly after the GA of a new release.
-For example, Oracle will offer public updates for JDK 11 until January 2019.
-Public updates for JDK 8 also end in January 2019.
+For example, Oracle offered public updates for JDK 11 until January 2019.
+Public updates for JDK 8 also ended in January 2019.

 As JDK 11 will take time to become production-worthy, this “support cliff” presents major challenges and stability risks, forcing users of public updates to choose between using an immature release or one with known security vulnerabilities.